 Review and my experience

 As soon as I decided to register a business in Estonia, I knew that I would open an account with Swedbank.
-In part because I was already familiar with the bank and its excellent performance in recent ECB stress tests.
-In part because it is the largest bank in Estonia and as such, the best placed to offer the services I required.
+In part, because I was already familiar with the bank and its excellent performance in recent ECB stress tests.
+In part, because it is the largest bank in Estonia and as such, the best placed to offer the services I required.

 Unlike the LHV account opening which my registered agent had arranged, I did not need to arrange anything in advance with Swedbank.
 I simply walked into a branch with my passport and walked out an hour later with my account fully activated.
-It is important to note that I did not receive my debit card, however, and had to wait in the mail for it to arrive (took a week).
+It is important to note that I did not receive my debit card, however, and had to wait for it to arrive in the mail (took a week).

-So far I have had a mixed experience with Swedbank.
+So far, I have had a mixed experience with Swedbank.
 On the one hand, customer service is great and so is the product itself.
 The website is well-designed and everything works fine.
 I definitely prefer it over that of LHV and SEB.
 On the other hand, some features were clearly not designed with e-Residency in mind and have proven to be friction points.
 For example, it is impossible to remotely change the spending limit on the debit card (only possible for those with resident cards or mobile-ID).
 One has to visit a branch to do so which is fairly inconvenient when not living anywhere near Estonia.
-I have also experienced issues with Smart-ID although they now seem to have been resolved.
+I have also experienced issues with Smart-ID although they have now been resolved.

 Insiders Club: member-only information

-Lots of knowledge has been shared by Insiders Club members about this service.
-To access it, simply log into your Insiders Club account.
+To access this content, please log into your Insiders Club account.
 Not a member?
 Click here to learn about the benefits of membership.